 Stable, solid and powerful.
 The L7's 4-horsepower continuous-duty motor is one of the most powerful on any home treadmill.
 "This motor is guaranteed to run effortlessly under the most strenuous workouts," writes Fred Waters of Treadmill-Ratings-Reviews.com.
-It's quiet, too, and reviewers say the L7's cushioned, inch-thick deck is supportive without feeling spongy and an orthopedic support system is available as an option for those who need or want an even softer running surface.
+It's quiet, too, and reviewers say the L7's cushioned, inch-thick deck is supportive without feeling spongy.
+An orthopedic support system is available as an option for those who need or want an even softer running surface.
 The Landice L7 has a maximum speed of 12 mph, a 400-pound weight capacity, and adjusts between 0 and 15-percent incline.
 The 20-by-58-inch deck is long enough for most serious runners, although the manufacturer suggests that users taller than 6 feet may prefer a longer deck.
 The step up Landice L8 (Est. $4,500 and up) features a very long, 63-inch deck.

 Solid and stable.
 Landice treadmills are pricey, but reviewers say you're paying for superior build quality.
 One test that simulated usage over a half year period found only minor signs of wear.
 Fred Waters of Treadmill-Ratings-Reviews.com, describes the L7's durability as "solid as a boulder."
 TreadmillDoctor.com says that the L7 sits near the top in terms of build quality for home treadmills.
 "You're going to have to be willing to spend more money if you want a treadmill with a longer life expectancy," they say.

 Lifetime warranty?
-The Landice L7 comes with a bumper-to-bumper warranty on all parts, including wear parts, but there's a catch.
+The Landice L7 comes with a comprehensive warranty on all parts, including wear parts, but there's a catch.
 To get the lifetime warranty, the treadmill must be installed by a dealer located less than 60 driving miles from your location.
 A dealer locator on the Landice web site can help you see if you qualify.
 Even so, expert say that this is one of the best warranties offered for a home treadmill.
 In addition, the L7's warranty can be passed on to a new owner -- almost unheard of in the fitness equipment industry.

 ConsumerReports.org looks at the Landice L7 with a step-up Cardio Trainer control panel.
 The treadmill is tested and rated, and high points and low points are listed, but discussion is brief.